msleigh/snes/docs/prompt_plan.md

 Set up a GitHub Actions workflow file that triggers a documentation build and deployment on every push to the main branch, and also supports manual dispatch.
 The workflow should run Ford to generate the documentation and deploy it to GitHub Pages.

+Ensure the workflow is robust and supports the entire documentation lifecycle, including error handling and logging.
 Begin by creating a basic workflow file, then incrementally add steps to build and deploy the documentation.
 Test each part of the workflow thoroughly before moving on.
 ```

 ### Prompt 6: End-to-End Integration Testing and Finalization